zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= -\frac{\bm{J}(\bm{r}, t)}{\epsilon\_0 c^2}.
 $$

-Putting it all together, the formulation of Maxwell's equations in terms of the electromagnetic potential results in an decoupled system of partial differential equations:
+Putting it all together, the formulation of Maxwell equations in terms of the electromagnetic potential results in an decoupled system of partial differential equations:

 $$ \tag{7.16}
 \begin{aligned}